 Home to the largest School of Jewellery in Europe and located in the heart of the Jewellery Quarter since 1890, this unique school offers an exceptional creative environment in which to learn and study.

-Other colleges, such as Abbey College (post 16), are established in the area and, more recently, Perry Beeches II became the first free school to occupy and refurbish a redundant office building on Newhall Street.
+Other colleges, such as Abbey College (post 16), are established in the area while Perry Beeches II became the first free school to occupy and refurbish a redundant office building on Newhall Street.
+Perry Beeches IV followed, the second edition to the Quarter from the Perry Beeches family, opening it’s doors in September 2014 on Albion Street.
 The College of Law, based in Great Hampton Street, is the largest professional law school in the world and has a reputation for excellence.

 But learning is not restricted to the institutions.
 The Pen Museum, the Museum of the Jewellery Quarter, the Cemeteries, the Assay Office, the Newman Brothers Coffin Works and JW Evans are all places where children, families and visitors can while away hours soaking up the rich history of the Jewellery Quarter.